Going out of town? Vacation?

 The Importance of Water

-We previously wrote about “watering your cat” (like your favorite house plant).
-Hydration for cats is very important, and having several bowls around the house is key.
+We previously wrote about “watering your cat” (not unlike your favorite house plant).
+Hydration for cats is important, and having several bowls around the house is key.

 Set Clear Expectations With the Cat Sitter